appvia/tako/docs/tutorials/simple-nodejs-app-workflow.md

 app-69d87ffbc8-pq4bs   1/1     Running   0          9s
 ```

-Now, try to adjust number of replicas for the app by modifying `kev.workload.replicas` label value to "2".
+Now, try to adjust number of replicas for the app by modifying `x-k8s.workload.replicas` value to `2`.
 You should observe `dev` loop pick up all the changes and do the hard work of generating K8s manifests, building, pushing and deploying your application automatically.

 > List Kubernetes application pods for the Node.js app after change to desired replicas number:
 ```sh